FNScence/CSAFAP-config-package/README.md

 - **How to use AUTO LINE-UPS:**
 Open the map wheel and select your current map.
-Then, select the line-up you want (as described above) and throw your nade as usual.
+Then, **while making sure to keep your crosshair below head height**, open the T-/CT-wheel and select the line-up you want (as described above) and throw your nade as usual.
 You can find 2 additional pages by scrolling your mouse-wheel while the radio-wheel is open.

 - **How to use PRACTICE-MODE:**
   Open the map wheel and select ENABLE PRAC-MODE, then choose the map and side you want.
 Use the bind you set for the T-wheel (default: **J**) to access many practice mode options (incl.
 CT/T-side line-up switch).